-If you’re planning a course of IVF fertility treatment, knowing what to expect could help reduce your anxiety and stress. .
+If you’re planning a course of IVF fertility treatment, knowing what to expect can help to reduce anxiety and stress.
 A very common question from women about to embark on IVF treatment is whether or not it will be painful.
-In order to address this common concern, we need to break down the IVF process and look at which parts or aspects involved in this process could cause discomfort.
+To address this concern, we’ve broken down the IVF process to look at which parts could cause discomfort.

 To begin with, let’s look at the most basic question of all: What is IVF?